TheAIforNormalPeople/ai-for-normal-people/content/privacy.md

 If we change this policy, we'll update the date at the top.
 We won't email you about policy changes (that would be annoying).

 {{< dialogue char="Kai" >}}
-BEEP!
-Policy change detection: If this page updates, check the date.
+*WHIRR* Policy change detection: If this page updates, check the date.
 If it's newer than when you subscribed, read it.
 Otherwise, assume nothing changed.
 {{< /dialogue >}}

 ## Contact